Kaman K-MAX: Unmanned version

 As early as 1998, Kaman was working on the development of an unmanned version of the K-MAX.
 During March 2007, Kaman and Lockheed Martin (Team K-MAX) signed a Strategic Relationship Agreement (SRA) to jointly pursue U.S. DoD opportunities.
 An unmanned mostly autonomously flying, optionally remote controlled and optionally piloted vehicle (OPV) version, the K-MAX Unmanned Multi-Mission Helicopter was developed for hazardous missions.
 It can be used in combat to deliver supplies to the battlefield, as well as civilian situations involving chemical, biological, or radiological hazards.
 A prototype of this was shown in 2008 for potential military heavy-lift resupply use, and again in 2010.
 In December 2010, the Naval Air Systems Command awarded a $46 million contract to Kaman for two aircraft, and, in 2011, they completed a five-day Quick Reaction Assessment.
 At the 2013 Paris Air Show, Kaman promoted the unmanned K-MAX to foreign buyers, the company claimed that several countries had expressed interest in the system.

-During the mid-2010s, the unmanned K-MAX competed with the Boeing H-6U Little Bird to fulfil the Marine Corps unmanned lift/ISR requiment.
+During the mid-2010s, the unmanned K-MAX competed with the Boeing H-6U Little Bird to fulfil the Marine Corps unmanned lift/ISR requirement.
 In April 2014, Marines at Quantico announced they successfully landed an unmanned K-MAX, as well as a Little Bird, autonomously using a hand held mini-tablet.
 The helicopters were equipped with Autonomous Aerial Cargo/Utility System (AACUS) technology, which combines advanced algorithms with LIDAR and electro-optical/infrared sensors to enable a user to select a point to land the helicopter at an unprepared landing site.
 The Office of Naval Research selected Aurora Flight Sciences and the Unmanned Little Bird to complete development of the prototype AACUS system, however, Lockheed stated that it would continue to promote the K-MAX and develop autonomous cargo delivery systems.